Local Entertainment Roundup: What's happening online

 Brush Strokes Gallery: New works by members for June exhibit, featuring an “uplifting” theme.
 Available on Facebook and brushstrokesfredericksburg.com.

-Canal Quarter Arts: Open 11 a.m. to 5 p.m.
+Canal Quarter Arts: Now open 11 a.m. to 5 p.m.
 Monday through Saturday; no more than 10 people inside at a time.

 Dahlgren Heritage Museum: “Dahlgren Museum Talks,” a video series of talks, forum (including “The Navy Comes to Dahlgren” with longtime Dahlgren residents Brucie Gouldthorpe and the late Marybelle Ashton, along with renowned King George historian Elizabeth Lee) and presentations covering all facets of Dahlgren history.
 Available on Facebook and dahlgrenmuseum.org.

-Darbytown Arts Studio: Now officially reopened to the public.
-Open 11 a.m. to 5 p.m.
+Darbytown Arts Studio: Now open 11 a.m. to 5 p.m.
 Monday through Friday and 11 a.m. to 3 p.m.
 Saturday; no more than 10 people inside at a time.

 Hirshhorn Museum: “Artists in Quarantine,” video diary series featuring nearly 100 international artists.
 Released on a twice-weekly basis on Instagram and YouTube channel and available at hirshhorn.si.edu.